java-brain/OCP-notes/README.md

 - Go through chapter 3 again after finishing the book, it's too much to take in.

 - Chapter 3, question 7 "The output is indeterminate"?

+- Chapter 3, question 15, why does it return -1 and why is it undefined?
 <!-- //Parking lot -->